 --link mysql:mysql \

-This connects my dockerized mysql instance with sonar and it is able to create tables and start using MySQL properly for storing all it’s data.
+This connects my mysql docker instance with sonar and it is able to create tables and start using MySQL properly for storing all it’s data.